Rosetta (spacecraft): Mission firsts

 The Rosetta mission achieved many historic firsts.
 On its way to comet 67P, Rosetta passed through the main asteroid belt, and made the first European close encounter with several of these primitive objects.
 Rosetta was the first spacecraft to fly close to Jupiter's orbit using solar cells as its main power source.
 Rosetta was the first spacecraft to orbit a comet nucleus, and was the first spacecraft to fly alongside a comet as it headed towards the inner Solar System.
 Previous missions had conducted successful flybys of seven other comets.
 It became the first spacecraft to examine at close proximity the activity of a frozen comet as it is warmed by the Sun.
 Shortly after its arrival at 67P, the Rosetta orbiter dispatched the Philae lander for the first controlled touchdown on a comet nucleus.
-The robotic lander's instruments obtained the first images from a comet's surface and made the first in situ analysis of its composition.
+The robotic lander's instruments obtained the first images from a comet's surface and made the first on-site analysis of its composition.